Bus routes across Wales set for £25m funding boost

 BUS services across Wales will receive a share of £25m to support vital routes, following an announcement from the cabinet secretary for the economy.

-Funding under the Bus Services Support Grant (BSSG) is allocated annually to Wales’ local authorities by a formula that reflects their overall populations and their rural or urban characteristics.
+Funding under the Bus Services Support Grant (BSSG) is allocated annually to the nation's local authorities by a formula that reflects their overall populations and their geographical location in Wales..

 The grant will supplement local authorities’ own expenditure on bus and community transport services.

-Ken Skates said: “I am pleased to announce that the Welsh Government has committed £25m to help ensure a sustainable bus service across Wales over the next financial year.“Local scheduled bus services are, and will continue to be, the foundation of our public transport system, allowing people across Wales to get to work, hospital appointments, education and leisure activities.
+Ken Skates said: “Local scheduled bus services are, and will continue to be, the foundation of our public transport system, allowing people across Wales to get to work, hospital appointments, education and leisure activities.

 “They are vital to Welsh life and actually account for around 100m passenger journeys each year.